mirko-bianco/FidoLib/FidoCore.md

 - Queues
   - Subscribers subscribe to channels and event names and start polling the queue for new events
   - Producers publish events to channels with optional payloads
-  - One subscriber will eventually pop the event and payload and process it, In case of failure it will push it back at the end of the queue.
+  - One subscriber will eventually pop the event and payload and process it.
+In case of failure it will push it back at the end of the queue.

 - PubSub
   - Subscribers subscribe to channels and event names